near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/styling.md

 ## CSS Modules

-You can currently style BWE components with CSS modules.
+You can currently style RoC components with CSS modules.
 Each component has an associated CSS file which is saved on-chain alongside component source code.

 In the sandbox, a CSS module is created automatically for every component.